Queer 365: how to progress LGBTQ+ initiatives beyond Pride.

-Pride month may officially be over, but efforts to improve the lives of LGBTQ+ people can’t be.
-At We Create Space, we’re committed to driving change for our community 365 days a year.
-We've come up with eight powerful ways you can practice queer inclusion and advocacy within your own organisation.
-And how you can confidently activate each of them using our Queer-365 solutions.
+At We Create Space, we’re committed to driving change for our communities 365 days a year.
+We've come up with eight powerful ways you too can practice queer inclusion and advocacy within your own organisation all year round.

-Why do we need LGBTQ+ initiatives beyond Pride month anyway?
+Why do we need LGBTQ+ initiatives beyond Pride month?

-This year’s Pride has certainly been one of reflection; not just looking at how far we’ve come as a community, but also stark realisations at how far we still have to go as a society.
+Pride Season is an important moment of reflection; not just looking at how far we’ve come as a community, but also acknowledging how far we still have to go as a society.
 With so many brands also being openly called-out for blatant rainbow washing, it’s more vital than ever for any corporate alignments with the LGBTQ+ community to be backed-up with meaningful initiatives and a long-lasting commitment to change.

 According to a recent Stonewall report, only 44% of LGBTQ+ employees believe that their senior management demonstrate a visible commitment to the fight for LGB equality all year round.
 This lowered to 28% when it came to visible support for the trans community specifically.

-So whilst some may be ‘rainbow fatigued’ for another year, how do we keep the conversation around equality alive?
-How do we continue the momentum and energy of Pride, and keep pushing for more?
+So whilst some may be ‘rainbow fatigued’, how do we keep the conversation around equality alive?
+How do we continue the momentum and energy of Pride Season, and keep pushing for more?
 More inclusivity.
 More rights.
+More Allies.
 More Queer Leaders in positions of power and influence.

 Here are 8 key factors that we believe contribute to fulfilling inclusion, advocacy and allyship goals throughout the year, not just in the month of June...